MATH36022 Online Resources (2015)

 Office: 1.124, Alan Turing Building.

-Example Classes: One of the above lecture slots will be used as an Examples Class - TBA.
+Example Classes: One of the Thursday slots will be used as an Examples Class - TBA.

 Students will be required to use MATLAB occasionally and should know how to set up vectors, perform mathematical operations on vectors, write simple programmes and plot functions.
 Demos will be given in examples classes throughout the term and examples given on handouts.
 Useful MATLAB resources and tutorials can be found on the web, including, HERE.
 An extensive range of MATLAB manuals are also available at the library.

 Occasionally, we will need results from analysis from earlier courses.
 These results are summarised in the above document.
-Students are expected to know these results and should be prepared to use them wherever necessary.
+Students are expected to know these results and should be prepared to use them during the course wherever necessary.

 Approximation of functions